-Lions Gate Bridge Traffic Cam in Vancouver
+Lions Gate Bridge Traffic Cams in Vancouver

-Since 1998, North Vancouver.com and West Vancouver.com Ltd. brought you the only Lions Gate Bridge / North Shore Traffic web cam in existence.
-We were the first to bring you live coverage of the Lions Gate Bridge when it was under construction for two years and even partnered with the Province of British Columbia and the Ministry of Transportation and Highways to ensure that the cam was live during this construction.
+Since 1998, NorthVancouver.com and WestVancouver.com were the suppliers and broadcasters of the only Lions Gate Bridge / North Shore Traffic live web cam in existence.
+We were the first to bring you live coverage of the Lions Gate Bridge when it was under construction in 2000-2001 and even partnered with the Province of British Columbia and the Ministry of Transportation and Highways to ensure that the cam was live during this construction.

-Now, in 2006, and with thanks to Drive BC, a series of network traffic cams have been placed at all the strategic Lions Gate Bridge on-ramps coming from the North Shore.
+Then, in 2006, thanks to the new government sponsored Drive BC program, a series of network traffic cams were placed at all the strategic Lions Gate Bridge on-ramps coming from both West Vancouver and North Vancouver.
 Motorists are encourage to check all four of these Lions Gate Bridge web cams to plan their trips.
 We believe they will help reduce gas emissions and travel times across the bridge into downtown Vancouver.
-We are happy to bring you this feed courtesy of Drive BC and in cooperation with both our North Vancouver and West Vancouver.com community websites.
+We are happy to bring you this feed courtesy of Drive BC and in cooperation with both our NorthVancouver.com and WestVancouver.com community websites.

 Lions Gate Bridge Cam #1 | Lions Gate Bridge Cam #2 | Lions Gate Bridge Cam #3 | Lions Gate Bridge Cam #4

-Lions Gate Bridge Web Cam #1 – Bridge deck lane and light indicators
+Lions Gate Bridge Web Cam #1

 All North Shore traffic, from both North Vancouver and West Vancouver, from all 6 different roads, and probably over 12 lanes of traffic, must feed onto these two (and sometimes even one) southbound Lions Gate Bridge lanes.
 Yes, it is a lot of volume, but if you use this cam to your advantage, you can help plan your trip to downtown Vancouver.
 The right hand side lanes are the ones leading from the North Shore to downtown Vancouver.
 If you see TWO green lights, then we have the bridge in our advantage.
 If you see only ONE green light, and two red “X” marks, then be prepared to wait as everyone is trying to get into one lane to go to downtown Vancouver.

 North Vancouver bridge on ramps and "the loop"

 West Vancouver Marine Drive on ramp feeder lanes

 West Vancouver Taylor Way hill and Park Royal intersection feeder

-North Shore Traffic Cam #4 is located in West Vancouver and points North from the intersection of Taylor Way and Marine Drive – the approach to the Lions Gate Bridge and the entrance to Park Royal shopping centre.
+West Vancouver Bridge Traffic Cam #4 is located in West Vancouver and points North from the intersection of Taylor Way and Marine Drive – the approach to the Lions Gate Bridge and the entrance to Park Royal shopping centre.
 This cam shows the traffic traveling both northbound (on the right) and southbound (left) on Taylor Way towards the bridge from the British Properties.
 If the traffic lanes on the left hand side of this cam are plugged, you can count on a long wait (30+ minutes) until you get through the Taylor Way / Marine Drive intersection, especially if it is during the weekly afternoon/early evening rush hour (4 – 7 pm) as there will only be one lane open on the bridge (see Lions Gate Bridge Web Cam #1 for the red/green light indicators).
 Other busy times include the daily morning rush hour (7 – 9 am) and Sunday afternoons.
 Check Cam #2 for the North Vancouver bridge on ramp as a possible alternative.